bloomberg/presto-accumulo/README.md

 ```

 ### Usage
 Simply begin using SQL to create a new table in Accumulo to begin working with data.
-The first column of the table definition is expected to be ```recordkey VARCHAR```, which maps to the Accumulo row ID.
-After that, specify the presto column names and data types.
+By default, the first column of the table definition is set to the Accumulo row ID.
+This should be the primary key of your table.
+It can be any valid Presto datatype.
+You can set the row ID using the `row_id` table property within the `WITH` clause of your table definition if you want the row ID to be in a different column than the first.
+Simply set this property to the name of the presto column.

-When creating a table using SQL, you __must__ specify a ```column_mapping``` table property.
-The value of this property is a comma-delimited list of triples -- presto column __:__ accumulo column family __:__ accumulo column qualifier.
+When creating a table using SQL, you __must__ specify a `column_mapping` table property.
+The value of this property is a comma-delimited list of triples, -- presto column __:__ accumulo column family __:__ accumulo column qualifier, with one triple for every non-row ID column.
 This sets the mapping of the presto column name to the corresponding Accumulo column family and column qualifier.
 See below for an example

 ```SQL
 CREATE TABLE myschema.scientists (recordkey VARCHAR, name VARCHAR, age BIGINT, birthday DATE)